Aider-AI/aider/aider/website/docs/faq.md

 </table>
 <!--[[[end]]]-->

-{: .note :}
-Some models show as REDACTED, because they are new or unpopular models.
-Aider's analytics only records the names of "well known" LLMs.

 ## How are the "aider wrote xx% of code" stats computed?

 [Aider is tightly integrated with git](/docs/git.html) so all